mongo-express/mongo-express-docker/pull-request.md

 ## One-time preparation

-From inside the forked repository, add a new `remote` pointing to the upstream repo with:
+From inside the forked repository, add a new `remote` pointing to the upstream repo:

 ```shell
 $ git remote add upstream git://github.com/upstream/repo.git